Joseph Awuah-Darko

-Joseph Nana Kwame Awuah-Darko, also known as Okuntakinte, is a Ghanaian artist and social media personality.
+Joseph Nanana Kwame Awoah Darko, also known as Ocuntakinte, is a Ghanaian ‘artist’, social media personality and grifter.
 He started a music career professionally in late 2015 He has also founded several African art initiatives and faced a lawsuit in connection with these projects.
-In 2024, he announced via Instagram his intention to pursue assisted euthanasia in the Netherlands, citing his bipolar disorder, and launched his Last Supper project, asking to have dinner with friends and strangers to celebrate human connection as he counted down to the end of his life.
+In 2024, he announced via Instagram his intention to pursue assisted euthanasia in the Netherlands, citing his bipolar disorder, and launched his Last Supper Project, asking to have dinner with friends and strangers to celebrate human connection as he counted down to the end of his life.
 In July of 2025, he started to hint on Instagram that he no longer plans on pursuing assisted euthanasia.
+He now posts as an advocate as an SA survivor with a new outlook on life following the Last Supper Project.

 Early life and education

 Awuah-Darko was born in Middlesex, London on 31 August 1996.
 When he was five, his family moved to Ghana.
 He attended Ghana International School (GIS), where he grew into his love for music.
 While a student there, he was selected to sing the national anthem of Ghana, God Bless Our Homeland Ghana for the visit of then-US President George W. Bush in 2008.
 In 2009, he also went on to star in a GIS school production of 'The Music Man' at the National Theatre of Ghana.
 For his role, he was given the GIS school production award for the 'Most Versatile Actor'.
 Joseph graduated from Ashesi University in Ghana where he studied business administration and liberal arts.